 Goolab became the first to defend his title at the Vitality Westminster Mile in 2017, while a host of Olympians including Lord Sebastian Coe ran in a year which saw a record 5,982 runners take part in the event.

-That record was broken again in 2018 as 8,048 people ran, making the Vitality Westminster Mile the biggest timed mile event in the world.
+That record was broken again in 2018 as 8,048 people ran.
 Chris O'Hare took the victory over a field including Charlie Grice and Jake Wightman in the elite men's race, while Melissa Courtney followed up her Commonwealth Games bronze medal with a win on The Mall.

-More than 25,000 people have completed the one-mile course in the first five years of the event.
+More than 39,000 people have completed the one-mile course in the first seven years of the event.

 Number of finishers: